 Will treatment for cervical cancer affect my sex life?

-It's usually safe to start having sex again within a few weeks of finishing radiotherapy or having surgery for cervical cancer, depending on the exact treatment you have had.
-However, treatment for cervical cancer may cause an early menopause and radiotherapy can cause side-effects that can affect your sex life.
+It's usually safe to start having sex again within a few weeks of finishing radiotherapy or having surgery for cervical cancer.
+But, treatment for cervical cancer may cause an early menopause and radiotherapy can cause side-effects that can affect your sex life.

 If you haven't yet had your menopause, radiotherapy or surgery to remove your womb and ovaries (hysterectomy) will cause an early menopause.
 The symptoms are the same as those of a natural menopause.
 These include: